 Based on our current operating plan, unless we continue to raise additional capital (debt or equity) or obtain a waiver from complying with such financial covenants, we expect that we will be unable to maintain our financial covenants under our existing loan agreements during the next twelve months, which could result in an Event of Default, as defined, causing an acceleration and repayment of the outstanding balances.
 We have taken steps to improve our liquidity through raising debt and equity capital during 2022, amendments to our 2021 Term Loan, and have also undertaken several proactive measures to mitigate the financial and operational impacts of the COVID-19 pandemic through the reduction of planned capital expenditures and certain operating expenses but we do not expect that these actions alone will be sufficient to maintain our financial covenants.
 During the three months ended June 30, 2022, we entered into a \$25.0 million debt facility with funding for up to \$25.0 million in two tranches.
 On May 9, 2022, we closed on the first tranche for gross proceeds of \$15.0 million (approximately \$12.8 million, net, after deducting debt issuance costs and original issue discounts (OID)).
 We also amended the Indi Agreement to delay near term cash requirements and extend the period of milestone payments.
-To maintain an adequate amount of available liquidity and execute our current operating plan, we will need to continue to raise additional funds from external sources, such as through the issuance of equity or flex securities; however, we have not secured such funding at the time of this filing and any such financing activities are subject to market conditions.
-If we do raise additional capital will be available to us or, if available, will be available in sufficient amounts or on terms acceptable to us or on a timely basis.
-If adequate capital resources are not available to us or, if available, will be available in sufficient amounts or on terms acceptable to us or on a timely basis.
-If adequate capital resources operations could include a hiring freeze, reductions in our workforce, reduction in cash compensation, deferring capital expenditures, and reducing other operating costs.
+To maintain an adequate amount of available liquidity and execute our current operating plan, we will need to continue to raise additional funds from external sources, such as through the issuance of equity or debt securities; however, we have not secured such funding at the time of this filing and any such financing activities are subject to market conditions.
+If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our existing stockholders' rights.
+There can be no assurance that additional capital will be available to us or, if available, will be available in sufficient amounts or on terms acceptable to us or on a timely basis.
+If adequate capital resources are not available on a timely basis, we intend to consider limiting our operations substantially.
+This limitation of operations could include a hiring freeze, reductions in our workforce, reduction in cash compensation, deferring capital expenditures, and reducing other operating costs.

 The Company's revenues, results of operations and cash flows have been materially adversely impacted by the items noted above.
-Our current operating plan, which is in part determined based on our most recent historical actual results and trends, along with the items noted above, raises substantial doubt about the Company's ability to continue as a going concern.
+We expect to continue to incur operating losses in the near term while we make investments to support our anticipated growth.
+Our current operating plan, which is in part determined based on our most recent historical actual results and trends, along with the items noted above, raises substantial doubt about the Company's ability to continue as a going concern for a period beyond one year after these financial statements are issued.
 Our unaudited financial statements have been prepared assuming we will continue as a going concern and do not include any adjustments that might be necessary should we be unable to continue as a going concern.